mayankmaiti03/Exercise/README.md

 # Exercise

-**In this repository the difeerent solutions solved and practiced with python and sql languages**
+**The repository contains different solutions for solved and practiced questions of python and sql **

 *#Python*